Artificial intelligence! Those two words appended to anything is enough to either fill you with or with fear.

 The Evaluation

 The review is good.
-I was told that the subject matter was appropriate, the joke about the toilet and fridge is funny.
+I was told that the subject was appropriate, and the joke about the toilet and fridge was funny.
 The reviewer did suggest more variation when I discussed the farmer and GPS because he lived in Iowa for 2 years.
-And, the farmers there are really enthusiastic about their technology.this made me think that next time, I should review how certain groups use technology, or their opinion on certain subjects are before I use this in a speech.
+And, the farmers there are enthusiastic about their technology.
+This made me think that next time, I should review how certain groups use technology, or their opinion on certain subjects before I use this in a speech